Custodial symmetry, Georgi-Machacek model, and other scalar extensions: Constraints on the eGM potential

 \section{Constraints on the eGM potential}

 { } Once we establish the eGM model as a more general extension of the conventional GM model with $\rho=1$ at the tree-level ensured, one may now look at the possible phenomenological signatures.
-Most of them are, however, quite similar to the GM model, like the scalar production through gauge boson fusion mechanism, or ${\sf S}_1 \to {\sf S}_2 {\sf V}$ and ${\sf S}\to {\sf V}_1{\sf V}_2$ decay channels (where ${\sf S}$ stands for any generic scalar and ${\sf V}$ for any generic gauge boson).
+Similar signatures for a CS-conserving general Higgs sector have been discussed in Ref.~\cite{Kundu:1995qb}.
+For our case, however, most of the signatures are quite similar to the GM model, like the scalar production through gauge boson fusion mechanism, or ${\sf S}_1 \to {\sf S}_2 {\sf V}$ and ${\sf S}\to {\sf V}_1{\sf V}_2$ decay channels (where ${\sf S}$ stands for any generic scalar and ${\sf V}$ for any generic gauge boson).
 There exist a few notable differences, which we mention here, and plan to explore later in more detail.

 To set some benchmark points, we first need to enlist the constraints on the potential.
 The theoretical constraints are quite standard, and may be summarized as follows: \begin{itemize} \item The potential must be bounded from below, {\em i.e.}, there is no direction in the potential space that leads to an unbounded minimum.
 The constraints, for the most general 16-parameter model given by Eq.\ (\ref{gm.V16}), are as follows: \allowdisplaybreaks